jurajmajerik/blog/blog/11-improving-deployment/index.md

 --------------------
 ```
 *n.b.
 I don't know the reason for the ```/home/juraj/app/prod_deploy.sh: line 17: go: command not found``` message.
 I'll update the above section once I find out.*

+*See the code for this post on the [improving-deploys](https://github.com/jurajmajerik/server/tree/improving-deploys) branch.*